algolia/algoliasearch-client-scala/README.md

 #### Faceting Parameters
  * **facetFilters**: Filter the query with a list of facets.
 Facets are separated by commas and is encoded as `attributeName:value`.
 To OR facets, you must add parentheses.
 For example: `facetFilters=(category:Book,category:Movie),author:John%20Doe`.
 You can also use a string array encoding.
 For example, `[["category:Book","category:Movie"],"author:John%20Doe"]`.
- * **facets**: List of object attributes that you want to use for faceting. <br/>Attributes are separated with a comma.
+ * **facets**: List of object attributes that you want to use for faceting.
+For each of the declared attributes, you'll be able to retrieve a list of the most relevant facet values, and their associated count for the current query. <br/>Attributes are separated by a comma.
 For example, `"category,author"`.
 You can also use JSON string array encoding.
 For example, `["category","author"]`.
 Only the attributes that have been added in **attributesForFaceting** index setting can be used in this parameter.
 You can also use `*` to perform faceting on all attributes specified in **attributesForFaceting**.
 If the number of results is important, the count can be approximate, the attribute `exhaustiveFacetsCount` in the response is true when the count is exact.
  * **maxValuesPerFacet**: Limit the number of facet values returned for each facet.
 For example, `maxValuesPerFacet=10` will retrieve a maximum of 10 values per facet.

-#### UNIFIED FILTER PARAMETER (SQL LIKE)
+#### Unified Filter Parameter (SQL - like)
  * **filters**: Filter the query with numeric, facet or/and tag filters.
 The syntax is a SQL like syntax, you can use the OR and AND keywords.
 The syntax for the underlying numeric, facet and tag filters is the same than in the other filters:
   `available=1 AND (category:Book OR NOT category:Ebook) AND public`
   `date: 1441745506 TO 1441755506 AND inStock > 0 AND author:"John Doe"`